keoko/magento-nix/README.md

 ```bash
 make start
 ```
 - In another terminal, open a new nix-shell and install magento code.
-It will install magento2 CE and sample data by default.
-If you want to use an existing folder you can skip this step and change APP_PATH variable of `.env` file  to point to the folder with magento2 code.
+It will install magento2 CE.
+If you want to use an existing folder you can skip this step and change APP_PATH variable of `.env` file  to point to the existing folder.
 ```bash
 NIXPKGS_ALLOW_UNFREE=1 nix-shell
 make install